Live at Sirius

 Live at Sirius is a live album by Irish band Tír na nÓg and was released in June 2010, celebrating the duo's 40th birthday.
-It has been recorded during two gigs on August 21, 22, 2009 at the Sirius Art Centre in Cobh.
-They performed tracks taken from their all three studio albums or written during the Tír na nÓg first era, excepting a few ones.
-Two songs are covers from The Rolling Stones and Nick Drake.
+It was recorded from two gigs on August 21, 22, 2009 at the Sirius Art Centre in Cobh.
+The duo performed tracks taken from their all three studio albums with some exceptions including a cover from The Rolling Stones's Play with Fire.